garrandall/popular-music-data/tracks/i-ll-do-4-u-father-m-c-.md

 Sweetheart
 (Would you do for me)
 I'm talking to you and no one else
-I just want you to know...
+I just want you to know
 (Would you do for me)
 ...that I'll do for you